Policy

 A. General Provisions

 - When an institution is determining whether to hire an independent contractor, consideration must first be given to more effective use of personnel within the institution, within the UW System, and within other State agencies.
-(See SYS 165, Academic Year Definition and Assorted Derivatives and SYS 237, Utilization of Borrowed Employees/Temporary Interchange Agreements.)
+(See SYS 165, The Academic Calendar and SYS 237, Utilization of Borrowed Employees/Employee Interchange Agreements.)

 - In accordance with the Internal Revenue Code Section 3402(e), if an individual is a current UW System employee, payments for services are deemed to be wages and must be payrolled.
 An institution may not pay an existing employee as an independent contractor without specific authorization from UWS Human Resources.